FRMiner/FRMiner/INSTALL.md

     Open terminal in the parent folder which is the same directory level as `FRMiner` and run ``allennlp train <config file> -s <serialization path> -f --include-package FRMiner``.

-    If you are running the code for the first time, the code will automatically download a NLP model `en-core-web-sm`, it takes some time and you do not need to download it later.
+    If you are running the code for the first time, the code will automatically download an NLP model `en-core-web-sm`, it takes some time and you do not need to download it later.
 The following screen shot is the output of downloading the model for the first time.
     ![](Screenshot1.png)

-    If you have downloaded the model before, for example, with `allennlp train FRMiner/config.json -s FRMiner/out/ -f --include-package FRMiner`, you can get the following information on your console:
+    But if you have downloaded the `en-core-web-sm` before, for example, with `allennlp train FRMiner/config.json -s FRMiner/out/ -f --include-package FRMiner`, you can get the following information on your console:

     ```bash